ThomyP/sweetshop_netlify_app_tests/cypress/e2e/sweetshop_tests/TestCases.md

 ### 2.1 Page Load and UI Tests
   - **2.1.1** Check the page has title 'Login'
   - **2.1.2** Check the page has the description
-  - **2.1.3** Check 'email adress' and 'password' in description has hover effect '?'
+  - **2.1.3** Verify hover effect tooltip on "email address" and "password" in description'
-  - **2.1.4** Confirm the presence of input fields: Email address textbox
+  - **2.1.4** Confirm the presence of input fields
   - **2.1.5** Ensure the Login button is visible and correctly labeled.
   - **1.1.6** Check navbar has all elements visible
   - **1.1.7** Verify all social media icons are visible